rollem-discord/rollem-discord/packages/ui/markdown/privacy-policy.md

 ### Information that is stored indefinitely
 The following data is stored in [a PostgreSQL database managed by Digital Ocean][do-managed-db] until you delete it.
+Access is restricted by IP to the applications that connect to the database and a few authorized developers.
 You may [read Digital Ocean's Privacy here][do-pp].

 Some of the information may eventually be deleted to clean up inactive accounts and free up space.